 Cole outright says only someone without a heart would do something like Adler did.
 Cole then checks (he is The Empath, and didn't want to fight Orgs at first until he determined via his powers that they were truly soulless.) and confirms Adler doesn't have one.

 What makes Mesogog even more terrifying is that he is completely emotionless.
 He does all those atrocities and feels absolutely nothing.
-And that voice: he didn't even raise it once.
-And when he laughs, which is rarely, it is enough to make you shiver.

 At two points, he kidnaps a human and turns them into the Monster of the Week just to do his bidding.